juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 1. Implement rendering system by using OpenGL:
 GLFW for creating the context and handling windows and user inputs.
 GLEW for manipulating the context in a modern way and handling platform depended extensions.
+GLM for supporting math operations (matrices, vectors).
-2. Implement physics system by using PhysX from Nvidia.
+2. Implement Collision and Physics system by using PhysX from Nvidia.
-3. Support audio.
+3. Implement audio system.
+4. Implement animation system.
+5. Implement AI system.

 # Current progress: